kenhkan/ng-musical-brunch/README.md

 ### HTML5 Mode

-There is notably no 404 or 500 pages.
-You should set your server to return the `index.html` for all requests to the server.
-This is a requirement to leverage Angular.js' [HTML mode](http://docs.angularjs.org/guide/dev_guide.services.$location)
+There is notably no index page but a 404 page.
+Modern webservers should always return `/404.html` without showing it as such (i.e. no redirection).
+This plays nicely with Angular.js' HTML5 which requires all requests to non-existing path to return the application page.
+Do not name any file `index` to avoid the webserver serving sub-views.
+See Angular.js' [HTML mode](http://docs.angularjs.org/guide/dev_guide.services.$location)